soumyadeep2007/constantine/README.txt

 1. If head changes the operation, the system cannot handle it.
 2. For result validation simplicity in the client for phase 2 we have assumed that the keys used for each client's workload is segregated on a per client basis.
+3. We have adopted the mechanism to sign every message in the system exchanged via the send and receive mechaninsm to authenticate the sender of each message at the receiver.
+This extra functionality is giving rise to signature mismatches currently.
+We will fix this in Phase 3.
+4. Multi-host execution is not supported.

 ## WORKLOAD GENERATION
 The workload is being generated from a file containing some random request strings with each